 - The pathos appeals to emotions.
 In a similar vein, it is the emotional reaction of the target audience to the arguments provided by the author.
 You should create an emotional response to your essay.

 - The logos mean the using of the rational thinking.
 You provide different truthful facts and other logical arguments to influence your audience's ways of thinking.

-After considering all major aspects of the task, it is time to proceed to the outline of an essay.
+After considering all major aspects of the task, it is time to proceed to the outline.

 Browsing the web and learning the information presented on different portals, you will find out the outline is essential.
-Besides, there are many examples, proving such fact.
-Keep in mind that it is not a chaotic writing where you start working only when the muse comes.
-When you create the outline, we guarantee, the inspiration will come faster!
+There are many examples, proving such fact.
+Keep in mind that it is not a chaotic writing where you start working when the muse comes; when you create the outline, we guarantee, the inspiration will come faster!